 When Amber’s brother, Ben, took his own life in 2010 after a short and unexpected period of illness, it had a profound effect on her.
 Soon after, then aged just 17, Amber became one of the founding Trustees of the Invictus Trust, a mental health charity aimed at supporting adolescents.

-Amber has been a driving force behind the charity’s activity, helping to raise over £250,000, helping 50 families and campaigning for NHS England to build the first adolescent mental health unit in Cornwall, costing £11 million.
+Amber has been a driving force behind the charity’s activity, helping to raise over £250,000, supporting 50 families and campaigning for NHS England to build the first adolescent mental health unit in Cornwall, costing £11 million.
 Prior to this, children were being sent for care as far away as Cheshire and Norfolk, at least a 6 hour drive.

 She has campaigned passionately and actively throughout her personal, university and professional life on the subject of mental health which has raised huge awareness and attracted notable personal commendations, including a Rotary Young Citizen Award in 2017.
 She also hosted her own TEDx Talk, which you can watch below.